ghc/ghc/docs/users_guide/using.rst

     number of processors.
 Note that compilation of a module may not begin until its dependencies have been built.

+.. ghc-flag:: -jsem ⟨sem⟩
+    :shortdesc: When compiling with :ghc-flag:`--make` and :ghc-flag:`-j[⟨n⟩]` limit parallelism with the semaphore ⟨sem⟩ in parallel.
+    :type: dynamic
+    :category: misc

+    TODO Doug We will create the semaphore but we won't destory it.

 .. _eval-mode:

 Expression evaluation mode